Tony Vlachos: Australia v World

 In 2025, Vlachos appeared on Survivor: Australia v The World, joining representatives from other versions of Survivor in competing against a tribe of former Australian Survivor contestants.
 On the World tribe, he was joined by fellow Americans including four-time player and Survivor: Micronesia winner Parvati Shallow and four-time player, Cirie Fields.

 After Survivor South Africa: Island of Secrets winner, Rob Bentele, was voted out, Vlachos found himself socially on the outs of the tribe, while the remaining internationals (Kass Bastarache, runner up of Survivor Québec 2024, Lisa Holmes winner of Survivor NZ: Thailand, Survivor Finland 2022 runner-up, Tommi Manninen) grew closer as an alliance and Shallow and Fields reunited their "Black Widow" alliance from Micronesia with a focus on recruiting Bastarache and Holmes.
 With Vlachos as the odd man out, he found himself an easy target and became increasingly paranoid, particularly from correctly believing that the women of the tribe had found a key to a mystery box in camp.
 He was later voted off on day 7, one day before the merge.

+Traitors

+Vlachos was on the season 3 of The Traitors.
+The series premiered on February 7, 2024.
+He was cast as a faithful and ultimately banished on episode 3 of the season.
+After the episode aired, Vlachos lashed out at his fellow Traitors contestant and former Survivor castmate, Boston Rob Mariano, calling him a "sell out" as Rob was one of the traitors who helped eliminate him.